lgbt-foundation/whitepaper/whitepaper.md

   ` LAYOUT REMARK: please find a nice way to show the team, this is just the raw data.
 Please use icons for LinkedIn and Twitter instead of the URLs and link them accordingly `

-  * Christof Wittig, CEO of Hornet, https://www.linkedin.com/in/christof/, https://twitter.com/christofw<br>
+  * Christof Wittig, Founder and CEO of Hornet, https://www.linkedin.com/in/christof/, https://twitter.com/christofw<br>
-  Christof Wittig is a serial software entrepreneur and investor.
+  Christof is a serial software entrepreneur and investor.
 He is Founder and CEO at Hornet Networks, the world’s second largest gay social network.
 He previously founded and ran Servo Software, db4objects, and Apsis Software.
 He is Managing Partner at Strive Capital and has made investments in various companies such as AppAnnie, Enish, and VirtaHealth.
   * Ben Kubota, Project Lead, https://www.linkedin.com/in/benkubota/, https://twitter.com/omdb<br>
-  A pioneering business and development leader with a proven track record of launching, scaling, and managing industry-defining technology companies on an international scale.
+  Ben is a pioneering business and development leader with a proven track record of launching, scaling, and managing industry-defining technology companies on an international scale.
 A versatile technologist who excels at identifying niche opportunities in the global marketplace and marrying product and technology with community engagement to drive transformative business growth.
   * Alim Dhanji, COO, https://www.linkedin.com/in/adhanji/, https://twitter.com/alimdhanji<br>
-    Alim is a seasoned leader in financial markets & technology, uniquely bringing together experience from Wall street and high-growth tech start-ups.
-He has held senior, global executive positions at Citigroup, TD Bank, KPMG.
-Since 2011, he was associated with Kik Interactive as Advisor to the CEO, later as a board director and most recently as Chief People Officer.
-While at Kik, Alim was a member of the founding executive team of Kin, who recently held a successful ICO raising $100M.
+    Alim is a seasoned leader in the financial markets and technology sectors, uniquely bringing together experience from Wall Street and high-growth tech start-ups.
+He has held senior, global executive positions at Citigroup, TD Bank and KPMG.
+Since 2011, he eserved as Advisor to the CEO of Kik Interactive, later as a Board Director and most recently as Chief People Officer.
+While at Kik, Alim was a member of the founding executive team of Kin, who recently held a successful ICO raising USD 100M.
   * Sean Howell, LGBT Impact, https://www.linkedin.com/in/seanhornet/, https://twitter.com/howell4change<br>`BIO MISSING`
   * NN, Economics
   * Alex Conway, Technical Lead, https://www.linkedin.com/in/alex-conway-042666105/, https://twitter.com/alxcnwy<br>